 “Reverent Form: Elizabeth Gaskell’s Everyday.”
 The Victorian Everyday, North-East Victorian Studies Conference, Wellesley College, April, 2009.

-“Natural History and the Novel: Dilatoriness and Length in the 19th-Century Novel of Everyday Life,” Theories of the Novel Now Conference, Providence, RI, November 2007.
+“Natural History and the Novel: Dilatoriness and Length in the Nineteenth-Century Novel of Everyday Life,” Theories of the Novel Now—A Conference in Celebration of 40 Years of Novel, November, 2007.

 “Stilled Habitats: Mitford, White, and Paranaturalist Time,” North American Victorian Studies Conference, Purdue University, September 2006.

 “Stillness: Mitford, White, Austen,” Narrative Conference, Society for the Study of Narrative Literature, Louisville, KY, March 2005.

 “Reorienting the Scientific Frontier: Victorian Tide-pools and Literary Realism,” North American Victorian Studies Association (NAVSA), Toronto, Ontario, October 2004.

 “Natural History, Regimes of Induction, and the Victorian Detail,” Invited Lecture.
 What’s New in Victorian Studies?
 Conference, CUNY, New York, NY, May 2004.